AARP Eye Center

 The implementation of Secure Choice will create an easy pathway for workers to grow their savings and prepare for a more secure financial future that meets their life needs.

-Implementing the Prescription Drug Affordability Council
+Implementing the Drug Affordability Council

 High prescription drug prices hit older Americans particularly hard.
 According to a Fairleigh Dickinson poll commissioned by AARP, more than two out of three New Jersey voters 50 and older are concerned they won’t be able to afford the prescriptions they need in the future.
 Too many Garden State residents are forced to choose between life-saving medications and paying rent, buying food and meeting other critical needs.

-In July 2023, Governor Murphy signed legislation to establish a New Jersey Prescription Drug Affordability Council.
-The Council is charged with making actionable recommendations to the Legislature and Governor that make prescription drugs more affordable.
+Governor Murphy signed legislation to establish a New Jersey Drug Affordability Council, which began meeting in November 2024.
+The Council is charged with making actionable recommendations to the Legislature and Governor to make prescription drugs more affordable.
+The statute also established data reporting requirements for all members of the prescription drug supply chain and requires the Division of Consumer Affairs to issue an annual report on emerging trends in prescription drug pricing.

 Implementing Presumptive Eligibility for Home and Community-Based Services